 Modify the second paragraph of clause 5.2.6 as follows:

 When a device receives a P2P-RQ IE, it records the SA in the NT, into the list of reachable destinations of the neighbor the IE was received from.
 When a device receives a P2P-RP IE, it records the address contained in the Route Destination Address field in the list of reachable destinations of the neighbor the IE was received from.
-When a device receives a P2P-RQ IE, it records the SA and the SN; if it receives another P2P-RQ IE with the same SA and SN or with a SN older than the latest SN received, the IE is discarded.
+When a device receives a P2P-RQ IE, it records the SA and the LSN; if it receives another P2P-RQ IE with the same SA and LSN or with a SN older than the latest LSN received, the IE is discarded.

 - Insert the following clause after clause 5.4.1.3